rcmdnk/vim_emu/README.md

 * ChangeKey12: Tap Right Cmd toggles Normal-Insert Mode.
 * Enable Vim Emulation.
 * Enable Vim Visual Block Mode.
+* Enable Vim Repeat (Currently comented out).
 * Enable Vim Recording Macro.
-* Enable Vim Repeat (Currently comented out).
 * Disable all non-assigned keys in other than Insert Mode.
 * Ctrl-[ to Escape for non-vim_emu apps.
 * Ctrl-[ to Escape in Noraml Mode.
 * Reset vim_emu at non-vim_emu apps.
 * Reset vim_emu at left click in any case.
 * Reset vim_emu at Cmd-Tab in any case.
+* Reset vim_emu at Spotlight in any case.

 Enable `Enable Vim Emulation` and at least one of ChangeKeys.